fa-patrik/fa-client-app-agent/README.md

 This default setting can be directly used, since the fa-clientportal client comes preconfigured with FA with public access type.

+#### Roles

+To be able to login and use the Client Portal, a user must have one of the roles specified as "write-roles" or "impersonate-roles" in the *keycloak.json* configuration file.
+By default, the *keycloak.json* specifies the following roles from the FA Client Portal (fa-clientportal) keycloak client:

+* "write-roles": { "fa-clientportal": ["ROLE_CLIENT_ACCESS"] }
+* "impersonate-roles": { "fa-clientportal": ["ROLE_IMPERSONATE"] }

+Write roles give normal access to Client Portal, while impersonate roles force a readonly mode where the user can impersonate Contacts.

+Furthermore, the data your user can view and modify in the Client Portal is limited by FA Back's APIs.
+Therefore, your user should also have sufficient view and modification rights from the FA Back (fa-back) keycloak client.
+FA Back comes pre-configured with two roles that may be used out of the box:
+* ROLE_CLIENT_PORTAL (view, modify, limited visibility)
+* ROLE_CLIENT_PORTAL_IMPERSONATE (view, access to FA Back process "Impersonate in Client Portal")

+Typically, you would combine ROLE_CLIENT_ACCESS and ROLE_CLIENT_PORTAL for a regular end-client user, and ROLE_IMPERSONATE and ROLE_CLIENT_PORTAL_IMPERSONATE for a supportive user that needs to be able to view the Client Portal from the perspective of an arbitrary end-client.

 #### CORS policy

 Currently, backend API allows only connection with headers from same origin.
 To bypass that you should use proxy server.